Bubonic plague: Third pandemic

 The plague resurfaced for a third time in the mid-19th century; this is also known as "the modern pandemic".
 Like the two previous outbreaks, this one also originated in Eastern Asia, most likely in Yunnan, a province of China, where there are several natural plague foci.
 The initial outbreaks occurred in the second half of the 18th century.
 The disease remained localized in Southwest China for several years before spreading.
 In the city of Canton, beginning in January 1894, the disease had killed 80,000 people by June.
-Daily water-traffic with the nearby city of Hong Kong rapidly spread the plague there, killing over 2,400 within two months during the 1894 Hong Kong plague.
+Daily water traffic with the nearby city of Hong Kong rapidly spread the plague there, killing over 2,400 within two months during the 1894 Hong Kong plague.

 The third pandemic spread the disease to port cities throughout the world in the second half of the 19th century and the early 20th century via shipping routes.
 The plague infected people in Chinatown in San Francisco from 1900 to 1904, and in the nearby locales of Oakland and the East Bay again from 1907 to 1909.
 During the former outbreak, in 1902, authorities made permanent the Chinese Exclusion Act, a law originally signed into existence by President Chester A. Arthur in 1882.
 The Act was supposed to last for 10 years, but was renewed in 1892 with the Geary Act, then followed by the 1902 decision.
-The last major outbreak in the United States occurred in Los Angeles in 1924, though the disease is still present in wild rodents and can be passed to humans that come in contact with them.
+The last major outbreak in the United States occurred in Los Angeles in 1924, though the disease is still present in wild rodents and can be passed to humans who come in contact with them.
 According to the World Health Organization, the pandemic was considered active until 1959, when worldwide casualties dropped to 200 per year.
 In 1994, a plague outbreak in five Indian states caused an estimated 700 infections (including 52 deaths) and triggered a large migration of Indians within India as they tried to avoid the disease.

 It was during the 1894 Hong Kong plague outbreak that Alexandre Yersin isolated the bacterium responsible (Yersinia pestis), a few days after Japanese bacteriologist Kitasato Shibasaburō had isolated it.
 However, the latter's description was imprecise and also expressed doubts of its relation to the disease, and thus the bacterium is today only named after Yersin.